Just for Parents

 Student Health Services of Georgia College wants to ensure that your student has adequate access to healthcare and health information.
 For additional information contact us at 478-445- 5288.

 Please make sure that your student's immunizations are up to date.
-The immunization form is sent out with the acceptance package.
+The immunization form is sent to the student with the acceptance package.
 Please return this form to the Record's Office.
 You may also send a copy to the Student Health Clinic.
-The Certificate of Immunization form is found at
+The Certificate of Immunization form is found at http://www.gcsu.edu/studenthealth/docs/Immunization_Certificate.pdf

 Please make sure that your student knows their personal health history, such as allergies to food or medications, and your family health history.
 They should be aware of any health conditions they have and the names of all medications they take.
-Students should be knowledgeable of their health insurance coverage.
+Students should be knowledgeable of their health insurance coverage and bring their insurance card to every clinic visit.

 All health records are confidential and require a student's signature for release.
-Due to privacy laws, Health Services staff cannot discuss medical information about your child's illness or treatment.
-In case of an emergency, you will be notified.
-All employees of Student Health Services must sign a confidentiality form upon hire.
+Due to privacy laws, Health Services staff cannot discuss medical information about your child's illness or treatment however, in case of an emergency, you will be notified.
+All employees of Student Health Services must sign a confidentiality form upon hiring.
 Breach of this agreement is grounds for dismissal.
 However, feel free to contact us if you have general questions or if you have information to share with us regarding your child.

 Every student should have some basic health care supplies and tools on how to deal with minor medical problems.
 Send your student to college with: